Weld Wizard™ 9350

-To assure best results, the parts to be treated should be thoroughly cleaned to remove dirt, oils, and grease with an appropriate cleaning solution prior to treatment with Weld Wizard 9350 solution.
+To assure best results, the parts to be treated should be thoroughly cleaned to remove dirt, oils, and grease with an appropriate cleaning solution prior to treatment with Weld Wizard 9350 weld etching solution.

 All equipment, mixers, tanks and pumps should be clean and dry prior to mixing of Weld Wizard solution.
-Weld Wizard 9350 should be mixed with clean water (deionized or distilled water if desired) at a ratio of 1 part of Weld Wizard 9350 with 9 parts of water by volume to fill the tank or pipe system used so as to adequately cover all parts and surfaces to be treated.
-Polypropylene, stainless steel, or equivalents should be used for construction of all tanks and devices used in the Weld Wizard bath.
-Agitation of the solution in the tank is recommended to attain optimum results.
+Weld Wizard 9350 weld etching solution should be mixed with clean water (purified water if desired) at a ratio of 1 part of Weld Wizard 9350 with 9 parts of water by volume to fill the tank or pipe system used so as to adequately cover all parts or surfaces to be treated.
+Polypropylene, stainless steel, or equivalents should be used for construction of all tanks and devices used with the Weld Wizard solution.
+For parts, agitation of the solution in the tank is recommended to attain optimum results.
 Optimum results can be obtained with many parts by using Weld Wizard in an ultrasonic tank.

-Completely immerse the parts in the solution for a period sufficient to remove weld discolorations and other scale from the surface.
-This may be 15 to 30 minutes at room temperature, or as much as 45 minutes, depending on the severity of the discoloration.
+Flush the solution through the pipe system or completely immerse the parts in the solution for a period sufficient to remove weld discolorations and other scale from the surface.
+This may be 30 to 45 minutes at room temperature, or as much as several hours, depending on the severity of the discoloration.

 If the discoloration is severe enough that the Weld Wizard 9350 only removes it partially, then other products such as Weld Wizard 9700 or Weld Wizard 9003 may be used instead to achieve the desired results.

-Rinse the surface thoroughly with clean water and dry completely in air or proceed with other treatments (e.g., passivation) to obtain the desired results.
+Rinse the pipe system or parts thoroughly with clean water and dry completely in air or proceed with other treatments (e.g., passivation using CitriSurf 2050 or CitriSurf 2250) to obtain the desired results.
 Drying can be accelerated by use of a hot air blower (i.e. hair dryer), clean cloth, or other drying medium.
 Repeat process if needed to obtain desired results.